duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   end
   ~~~

-* if you want to add unique index on some columns (to see validation error
+* add index. if you want to add unique index on some columns (to see validation
-  instead of database esception, should also be in rails `validates :email,
+  error instead of database esception, should also be in rails `validates
-  uniqueness: { scope: :user_id }`
+  :email, uniqueness: { scope: :user_id }`

   ~~~
   class AddUniqContacts < ActiveRecord::Migration